It's a very common interview question...tell me about yourself?

 During my time there, I developed personal skills that allow me to work more effectively with customers in a fast-paced environment.
 My biggest strength is my ability to communicate, by listening effectively to the needs of my customers to ensure they have the right product to solve their problems.
 My second strength is my ability to sell and hit targets.
 I enjoy working under pressure, learning about new products, setting and reaching goals.
 During my three years at the company I never lost one customer, an accomplishment I am very proud of.
 This is why I feel I would be an asset to your team with my experience and education."

-Bottom line is simple, focus on what makes you great.
-Let them know what is relevant to the position you are applying for on the skills, education, abilities that you possess.
-Practice this question, and the answer you want to give in front of a mirror, build up confidence in yourself, you want regret it.
+The bottom line is: keep it simple, focus on what makes you a good fit.
+Let them know what is relevant to the position you are applying for in terms of the skills, education, and abilities you possess.